 Find out if you need to offer the Crown any of the land you are selling, and how to do so.

-Special land is foreshore, seabed, riverbed or lakebed as defined in the Overseas Investment Act 2005.
+Special land is marine and coastal area, riverbed or lakebed as defined in the Overseas Investment Act 2005.
 Special land includes marine and coastal areas within the boundaries (such as a property with a lake) or on the boundary of the lot (such as a river that runs along the boundary of the property).
 Special land consists of the bed of the water body, and does not include the water itself, or the area above the water.

 What do I need to do if I’m selling land that includes special land?